Offirmo/offirmo-monorepo--2021-legacy/1-stdlib/tiny-singleton/README.md

 	return ...
 }

-// use an intermediate function to typecheck the params const get_client = tiny_singleton(() => create_client('127.0.0.1'))
+// case 1: use an intermediate function to typecheck the params const get_client = tiny_singleton(() => create_client('127.0.0.1'))
 get_client().read(1234).then(...)

-// or not, params should be propagated (depending on your usage const get_client = tiny_singleton((options?: CreationOptions) => create_client(options.ip || '127.0.0.1'))
+// case 2: params should be propagated (depending on your usage) const get_client = tiny_singleton((options?: CreationOptions) => create_client(options.ip || '127.0.0.1'))
 get_client('127.0.0.1')
 get_client().write('hello').then(...)